zelinskiyvasyldev/paperless-ai/README.md

 # Paperless-Ai

-An automated document analyzer for Paperless-ngx using OpenAI API to automatically analyze and tag your documents.
+An automated document analyzer for Paperless-ngx using OpenAI API and Ollama (Mistral, llama, phi 3, gemma 2) to automatically analyze and tag your documents.

 ## Features

 - 🔍 Automatic document scanning in Paperless-ngx
-- 🤖 AI-powered document analysis using OpenAI API
+- 🤖 AI-powered document analysis using OpenAI API and Ollama (Mistral, llama, phi 3, gemma 2)
 - 🏷️ Automatic tag and correspondent assignment
 - 🚀 Easy setup through web interface
 - 📊 Document processing dashboard